Gohkyle/BE-NC-games-project/Instructions.md

 **Please ensure you work through the tickets in numerical order.**

+## Tasks

+Responds with:

+a review object, which should have the following properties:

+review_id
+title
+review_body
+designer
+review_img_url
+votes
+category
+owner
+created_at

 ## Git Branching and Pull Requests

 You will be working on each ticket on a new **branch**.